-Re: Consent Agenda Item No. (d) - Approve updated Valley Senior Services Transit Drug and Alcohol Testing Policy and Fleet Maintenance Plan
+Re: Agenda Item No. 7 - Review updated Valley Senior Services Transit Drug and Alcohol

+Testing Policy and Fleet Maintenance Plan

-The North Dakota Department of Transportation (NDDOT) periodically requires all transit agencies to update transit related policies.
+The North Dakota Department of Transportation (NDDOT) periodically requires all transit agencies to update their Transit related policies.

-The Drug and Alcohol Testing and Maintenance Policies for review are both templates provided by NDDOT; VSS adopts these templates as written.
-The updated policies contain only a few minimal changes compared to the current versions.
+The Drug and Alcohol Testing and Maintenance Policies for review today are both templates provided by NDDOT; VSS adopts these templates as written.
+The new policies contain only a few minimal changes compared to the current versions.